moquist/datomic-schematode/README.md

                                                       :sandwich/meat ""}])
 ;; => ("Ew.
 You are not allowed to name a sandwich \"soap-scum\"." "unique constraint failed for [:sandwich/bread :sandwich/meat]")
 ```
+#### Ignore Your Constraints
-#### If you want to know about constraint violations, but transact the data anyhow, you can use :warn instead of :enforce when you call :schematode/tx:
+If you want to know about constraint violations, but transact the data anyhow,
+you can use :warn instead of :enforce when you call :schematode/tx.

+N.B.: Don't do this in production.
+Warning once and then continuing without
+resolving the constraint issues will result in the same constraint messages
+being added to all future txs executed with :warn.
 ```clj
 datomic-schematode.examples.deli-menu> (d/transact (d/connect db-url)
                                                    [[:schematode/tx :warn [{:db/id (d/tempid :db.part/user)